Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

  - We also noted the resource utilization of the FPGA board by our hardware, including look-up tables and flip-flops, which can be viewed in Figure 12.
  - We generated bitstream and uploaded to our FPGA board, to test the two-level 16:4 priority encoder.
  - We tested 3 different inputs of the 16:4 priority encoder, as seen in Figures 8, 9 and 10.
 The inputs we tested were `0000010000000000`, `0000011111111111`, and `0000000000001001`, which yielded the results `9`, `A`, and `3` respectively.
- - We then verified using
+ - We then verified that our hardware generated the correct outputs. evaluated the truth table ourselves and produced our own outputs.

 ### Results
 ![[Pasted image 20240305163941.png]]